 Associate of Applied Science (AAS): Medical Assisting Degree Overview

-Learn about associate's degree in medical assisting and their coursework.
+Learn about associate's programs in medical assisting, including admission requirements and common courses.
 Continue reading to discover options for careers and continuing your education.

 Associate of Applied Science in Medical Assisting